 Section 3.
-In the event a non-probationary employee terminates his/her employment or is terminated due to death, retirement, or disability, the employee or his/her beneficiary shall a) In those extraordinary situations in which it is not possible for the employee to take the holidays and/or vacation time, and subject to the approval of the Chief or his/her designee.
+In the event a non-probationary employee terminates his/her employment or is terminated due to death, retirement, or disability, the employee or his/her beneficiary shall receive full pay for all unused vacation time from the preceding year and for all unused holiday and vacation time from the current year on a prorated basis.